 How to Make Blueberry Topping for Cheesecake?

-The blueberry topping for cheesecake recipe, which can also be used for any other no bake dessert, is actually quite easy to make.
-Basically, just put all the ingredients in your saucepan and cook while stirring until it's nice and thick.
-Once it's cooled it will set to a gel like consistency.
+The blueberry topping for the vegan cheesecake recipe, which can also be used for any other no-bake desserts, is actually quite easy to make.
+Basically, just put all the ingredients in your saucepan and cook while stirring until it’s nice and thick.
+Once it’s cooled it will set to a gel-like consistency.

 Can You Freeze Cheesecake?

 Yes, and I actually recommend it, especially if you are entertaining.
 This the perfect party, cookout, or family gathering recipe.
 You can make it a day or two ahead, then take it out 45-60 minutes before you serve it, and it will be creamy but hold its shape, therefore inspiring very Instagram worthy shots from all your guests.

 You can also make a batch of mini cheesecakes, freeze them separately, and take out one or two for dessert when you don’t feel like cooking, and save the money you’d spend buying storebought desserts.

 - This recipe does not take much of your time in the kitchen.
 Most of the time is spent waiting for ingredients to cool, cook, or for the blueberry cheesecake to set.

 - Most of the ingredients are common, especially in a vegan kitchen.
 They also can be easily substituted.

 - This easy blueberry cheesecake recipe freezes very well, and defrost into a weird mess.
 You can have it in your freezer as a treat, and not feel like you need to eat the entire batch in one sitting (even though you’ll want to).